 Using a follow up review, you can quickly create a new review artifact based on an existing closed review with the same review contents and the same review participants.
-The review participants's view state, approvals and disapprovals are carried over into the new review.
-Review participants can see what, if any, artifacts changed in the Reviewers Experience.
+The review participants view state and approvals are carried over into the new review.
 The author of the review can modify the contents and review participants, if desired.
 Follow up reviews are beneficial for many reasons.
 For instance, after you have incorporated stakeholder feedback from a previous review, you may wish to send the same review contents for an additional review, to the same list of stakeholders.